ollyuk/dropplet/README.md

 --------
 Simple, responsive, website with database of users, authentication, and CRUD.

-Uses HTML5, PHP, MySQL, JS, JQuery, Bootstrap.
+Uses HTML5, CSS, PHP, MySQL, JS, JQuery, Bootstrap.

 To be done.